po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/06-Stu_Primitive-Types/README.md

-# 📐Add Comments to Implementation of Typeof to Evaluate Primitive Types
+# 📐 Add Comments to Implementation of Typeof to Evaluate Primitive Types

 Work with a partner to add comments describing the functionality of the code found in [script.js](06-Stu_Primitive-Types/Unsolved/script.js).